RRZE-HPC/OSACA-CP-2019/README.md

 While an instruction throughput prediction sets a lower bound to the kernel runtime, the critical path defines an upper bound.
 Such predictions are an essential part of analytic (i.e., white-box) performance models like the Roofline and Execution-Cache-Memory (ECM) model.
 They enable  a better understanding of the performance-relevant interactions between hardware architecture and loop code.

 The Open Source Architecture Code Analyzer (OSACA) is a static analysis tool for predicting the execution time of sequential loops.
 It previously supported only x86 (Intel and AMD) architectures and simple, optimistic full-throughput execution.
 We have heavily extended OSACA to support ARM instructions and critical path prediction including the detection of loop-carried dependencies, which turns it into a versatile cross-architecture modeling tool.
-We show runtime predictions for code on Intel Cascade Lake, AMD Zen, and Marvell Vulcan micro-architectures based on machine models from available documentation and semi-automatic benchmarking.
+We show runtime predictions for code on Intel Cascade Lake, AMD Zen, and Marvell ThunderX2 micro-architectures based on machine models from available documentation and semi-automatic benchmarking.
 The predictions are compared with actual measurements.

 ## A.2 Description

 ### A.2.1 Check-list (artifact meta information)
 - Compilation: ifort, gfortran
 - Binary: x86,  ARM aarch64
-- Hardware: Intel Cascade Lake, AMD Zen1, ARM Vulcan (ThunderX2)
+- Hardware: Intel Cascade Lake, AMD Zen1, Marvell ThunderX2 (formerly Cavium Vulcan)
 - Publicly available?: yes

 ### A.2.2 How software can be obtained (if available)